hopgoodpaul/plugin.video.CecOnMaker/README.md

 ## Annoyances
 #You can't check to see if the CEC source has been activated already so we just keep sending the activation constantly.
-#Because of the above annoyance if you start playing a video or song that isn't streaming live you'll miss a couple of seconds waiting for the CEC source to activate.
+#Because of the above annoyance if you start playing a video or song you'll miss a couple of seconds waiting for the CEC source to activate.
+#This affects being able to stop playback when the TV has been put on standby